-Despite its low cost of funding, Dexia group's earnings generation capacity continues to decrease.
+Despite its low cost of funding, Dexia group's earnings generation capacity is limited.
 The ongoing disposal of assets reduce its earnings base, while the decrease in operating costs remains slow (see Exhibit 5).
-Moreover, the bank incurs high cash collateral posting on derivatives, which are costly and still high regulatory costs.
 As a result, the group is structurally loss-making.
 Even in the absence of significant loan losses, we expect the group to continue posting further losses over the coming years.

-Dexia group is structurally loss-making In million €
+Dexia group is structurally loss-making